cl3225/CHAZ.github.io/README.md

 ## Overview

-The Columbia Tropical Cyclone Hazard Model (CHAZ) is a statistical-dynamical downscaling tropical cyclone hazard model.
-CHAZ consists of three components: a genesis model, a track model, and an intensity model.

-The genesis model relies on the Tropical Cyclone Genesis Index (TCGI, developed by Tippett et al, 2011).
-Using the TCGI, the seeding rate, which describes the rate at which weak vortices are formed throughout the domain is found.
-The seeding rate is then passed to the remaining two components, the track and intensity models, within which the storm evolves beyond genesis.

-The track model moves the storm forward via a Beta-Advection Model.
-From the Beta-Advection Model, predictors are calculated.

-The intensity model evolves the storms beyond genesis using an Autoregressive Model that involves a deterministic element and a stochastic forcing element.
+The Columbia HAZard model (CHAZ) is a statistical-dynamical downscaling model for estimating tropical cyclone hazard.
+CHAZ consists of three primary components for describing tropical cyclone activity from genesis to lysis, they are genesis, track, and intensity modules.
+The genesis module uses Tropical Cyclone Genesis Index (TCGI, developed by Tippett et al, 2011) to estimate the seeding rate of the storm precursors.
+The seeds are then passed to the a  Beta-Advection Model (BAM) that moves the storm forward with giving environmental sterring flow.
+The intensity module then evolves storms beyond genesis using an Autoregressive Model that involves a deterministic and a stochastic forcing elements.
+The underlying science of the CHAZ model can be found at Lee et al. (2018).

 #### 3 Components of CHAZ